But if this does happen it will be in my opinion the start of a slow death of the democratization of tech.

 Frankly, the graphics chops are plenty strong for a decade of excellent games.
 The big push in the next couple decades will probably be AI generated content to make games bigger and more detailed and more immersive

 Overall, I think that AMD is more focused and energetic than their competitors now.
-They are very close of taking over Intel on the CPU race, both on datacenter and consumer segments, and Nvidia might be next in the next 5 years, depending on how the AI bubble develops.
+They are very close to taking over Intel on their long CPU race, both in the datacenter and consumer segments, and Nvidia might be next in the coming 5 years, depending on how the AI bubble develops.

 My general impression is that the US technology companies either treat competition from China seriously and actively engage, or Chinese tech companies will slowly and surely eat the cake.